-Heroin is a potent opiate with an intense effect on the brain’s reward system.
+Heroin is a potent Opiate with an intense effect on the brain’s reward system.
 The intensity of this effect is a reason why Heroin addiction and abuse can be so widespread.

-Heroin rigs this reward system by influencing the production of feel-good chemicals in the brain, such as dopamine and endorphins.
+Heroin rigs the brain’s reward system by influencing the production of feel-good chemicals, such as dopamine and endorphins.

-Out of everyone who tries heroin for the first time, nearly one in four become addicted.
+Out of everyone who tries Heroin for the first time, nearly 1 in 4 becomes addicted.

-In normal circumstances, the brain releases these chemicals to reward behavior necessary for survival, like eating, and helping people cope with pain.
+In normal circumstances, the brain releases these chemicals to reward behavior necessary for survival, like eating, and to help people cope with pain.

-The brain quickly links heroin to the activation of these chemicals in the brain reward system.
+The brain quickly links Heroin to the activation of these chemicals in the brain’s reward system.
 Eventually the user becomes addicted and can’t function without the drug.
-This, along with the withdrawal symptoms of heroin, makes it hard for users to quit on their own.
+Additionally, the withdrawal symptoms of Heroin make it hard for users to quit on their own.

 Some signs that an addiction has formed include: